Xerxes004/fluent-fsm/README.md

 These state machines are defined using a builder, built, then started when ready to use.

+## Features

+* Fluent syntax for machine description
+* No traits to implement -- machine can be defined, built, and started in one line of code
+* Define any number of actions for entry, exit, and event for every state
+* Built-in model manipulation
+* Passive (blocking) or active (non-blocking) state machine
+* No dependencies

 ## Quickstart

 Create your states, events, and model.
 States and events are usually an enum,